-During the remainder of 2011, the Company will increase exploration activity with the addition of two more rigs (to a total of four).
+During the remainder of 2011, the Company will increase exploration activity and will utilize four rigs.
 Two rigs will be allocated to resource upgrade drilling and two to exploration.
+By year end, it is anticipated that a total of 25,000 meters of drilling will have been completed.

-A further 12,000m of drilling is expected to be completed by year end.
-A further resource assessment is scheduled to be made during late Q4 2011.
+A further resource assessment is scheduled to be made during the first quarter of 2012.